campaign-layer/origin-sdk/README.md

 - `redirectUri` - `string | object` - Either a string that will be used as the redirect URI for all socials, or an object with the following optional properties: `twitter`, `spotify`.
 This is used to redirect the user to different pages after they have completed the OAuth flow for a social.
 - `environment` - `string` - The environment to use.
 Can be either `DEVELOPMENT` or `PRODUCTION`.
 Defaults to `DEVELOPMENT`.
 - - the `DEVELOPMENT` environment uses the Camp Testnet while the `PRODUCTION` environment uses the Camp Mainnet.
+- `baseParentId` - `string | bigint` - A valid tokenID to be used as the parent of all IPNFTs minted on your platform, making them all derivatives of your base asset.

 ```jsx
 import { CampProvider } from "@campnetwork/origin/react";